 5. Access Resources (Helpful guides, books and tools, and Faith-based resources)

 Download the printable Faith and Community Viewing Guide for A Dangerous Idea.
 The guide includes 5-easy steps for using the entire film, or sections of it, for your virtual viewing and post-viewing discussions on Zoom or in person.
 Simply follow the five steps in the guide to have a successful screening, discussions, and engaging activities!

 2.)
 FULL FILM

-Click here to directly access or share this streaming of the full-length, 108-minute version of A DANGEROUS IDEA.
+Click here to stream the full-length, 108-minute version of A Dangerous Idea.
 This film brings to light how false scientific claims have rolled back long fought for gains in equality, and how powerful interests are poised once again to use the gene myth to unravel the American Dream.

-Click here to directly access or share the shorter, 42-minute short version of the film, A DANGEROUS IDEA if you prefer.
+Click here to stream or share the shorter, 42-minute short version of the film if you prefer.
 This covers most of the major themes in the films and the discussion questions in the guide will work equally well.
 This version is designed for compressed viewing and discussion.

-If you only have around 30-minutes for viewing and discussion, your group can also utilize the 13-minute summary screener which you can access by clicking on the link.
+If you only have around 30-minutes for viewing and discussion, your group can also utilize the 13-minute snippet which you can access by clicking on the link.

 We’ve put together a few things to help you promote your screening of the film with your group:

 A. Share the film’s 3-minute trailer to get your group enthused about your virtual or in-person screening and discussion.